0xERR0R/blocky/docs/configuration.md

 - `1.1.1.1` and `9.9.9.9` for all clients in the subnet `10.43.8.67/28`
 - 4 resolvers (default) for all others clients.

-The logic determining what group a client belongs to follows a strict order: IP, CIDR, client name
+The logic determining what group a client belongs to follows a strict order: IP, client name, CIDR

-If a client matches multiple CIDR or client name groups, a warning is logged and the first found group is used.
+If a client matches multiple client name or CIDR groups, a warning is logged and the first found group is used.

 ### Upstream strategy